ucsb-cs148-w23/project-t04-interactivesolarsystem/README.md

 Description: we aim to use graphical engine which will produce simulated views of any body in the solar system from any point in space.

 ##
-Aashay Parab
+Aashay Parab aashay322

-Dingfan Zheng
+Dingfan Zheng dingfan123

 Elizabeth Armstrong

 Ethan Meade

-Richard Yang
+Richard Yang ruiqiRichard

-Mason Ma
+Mason Ma masonma21